Churro: History

-Another theory is that the churro was made by Spanish shepherds to substitute for fresh baked goods.
-Churro paste was easy to make and fry in an open fire in the mountains, where shepherds spend most of their time.

-According to food historian Michael Krondl, "today’s churro is not that different from a recipe for a flour and water fritter that you find in Apicius, a Roman cookbook dating from the 1st Century AD.
-And there are recipes from the Ancient Greeks but it’s probably even older than that.
-In the Mediterranean basin it’s basically been around forever".
+The origin of churros is unclear.
+But according to food historian Michael Krondl, "today's churro is not that different from a recipe for a flour and water fritter that you find in Apicius, a Roman cookbook dating from the 1st century AD.
+And there are recipes from the Ancient Greeks, but it's probably even older than that.
+In the Mediterranean basin it's basically been around forever".

+But there are also other theories: one of them is that the churro was made by Spanish shepherds to substitute for fresh baked goods.
+Churro paste was easy to make and fry in an open fire in the mountains, where shepherds spend most of their time, but the nomadic lifestyle of the shepherds and the large quantities of oil or fat needed to fry churros make that unlikely.

+Another theory, considered a hoax by some people suggests the concept was brought to Europe from China by the Portuguese.
+The Portuguese sailed for the Orient; as they returned from Ming-dynasty China to Portugal, they brought along with them new culinary techniques.
+One included altering dough for youtiao, also known as yóuzháguǐ in southern China, which bears a resemblance to the churro.
+The new pastry was soon introduced to Spain, where it was modified to have the dough extruded through a star-shaped nozzle (compare a piping bag) rather than pulled.

 Etymology

-According to the Diccionario de la lengua española, churro is onomatopoeic.
+According to the Diccionario de la lengua española, churro is onomatopoeic, ultimately imitative of the sound of frying.

 Preparation

 Churros are fried until they become crunchy, and may be sprinkled with sugar.
 The surface of a churro is ridged due to having been piped from a churrera, a syringe-like tool with a star-shaped nozzle.
 Churros are generally prisms in shape, and may be straight, curled or spirally twisted.

 Like pretzels, churros are sold by street vendors, who may fry them freshly on the street stand and sell them hot.
 In Spain and much of Latin America, churros are available in cafes for breakfast, although they may be eaten throughout the day as a snack.
 Specialized churrerías, in the form of a shop or a trailer, can be found during the holiday period.
-In addition, countries like Colombia, Peru, Spain, and Venezuela have churrerías throughout their streets.
+In addition, countries like Colombia, Peru, Spain and Venezuela have churrerías throughout their streets.
 In Portugal, they are commonly eaten at carnivals, fairs and other celebrations, where they are made freshly at street stands.

 The dough is a mixture of flour, water and salt.
 Some versions are made of potato dough.
-Depending on the recipe, it may not be vegan, they can contain butter, milk or eggs.
+Depending on the recipe, it may not be vegan, as they can contain butter, milk or eggs.